gfleury/narrowTrade/README.md

 - StockNaive GetCashPerSymbol testing for different scenarios
 - API's context with timeout and exponential backoff `sleep = min(2000, random.uniform(5, sleep * 3))`
+- Only Trade when exchange is about 20 minutes to open

 ## Nice to check technical projects:
 - https://github.com/sdcoffey/techan